Carl Jones - MBACP (reg). UKATA . BA (Hons) PG diploma (Psychotherapy)

 Other areas of counselling I deal with

-I work in a very relational way and relationship/couples issues are an area of specific focus.
+I work in a very relational way and use a combination (integration) of Existential and Transactional Analysis therapies.

 Concessions available for students and those on low incomes (by agreement).

-First session is free and lasts up to 45 mins as this is for discussion of your needs and to see if you feel we can work together or if therapy feels right for you.
+First session (assessment) is free and lasts up to 40 mins as this is for discussion of your needs and to see if you feel we can work together or if therapy feels right for you.

 Maps & Directions